 Thomas Morgan Dolby Robertson’s early uses of technology in the studio and live arena with debut album ‘The Golden Age Of Wireless’ helped him achieve recognition and stardom with the MTV generation, particularly in America.

 However, despite the resurgence of the synthesizer in the last ten years, ‘A Map Of The Floating City’ is not TMDR’s return to electronica.
-“I don’t feel like a pioneer anymore working in that area” Dolby said to The Electricity Club earlier this year when discussing the rapid developments that have now allowed electronic music to even be made on a budding musician’s iPhone.
+“I don’t feel like a pioneer anymore working in that area” Thomas Dolby said earlier this year when discussing the rapid developments that have now allowed electronic music to even be made on a budding musician’s iPhone.

 But he added: “On the other hand, what I’ve got that those ten thousand guys haven’t got is songwriting ability.
 So I’ve focussed a lot more on songs, the lyrics, the chords, the personality in the voice, the sounds and the production are secondary, they just serve to illustrate the songs for me”.

 So opening this very song based album, ‘Nothing New Under The Sun’ tips its hat pleasantly to Dolby’s production past and could be Swoon era PREFAB SPROUT.
 Meanwhile those who do want some contemporary styled synthpop will totally love ‘Spice Train’.
 Over its hypnotic, squelchy sequence and mechanised dance beat, it gets strangely humanised by a Mariachi horn section.
 With the kitchen sink and a host of exotic influences thrown in via Bollywood and the Middle East, ‘Spice Train’ does exactly what it says on the tin.